vogtb/spreadsheet/README.md

 Like dollars, dates are special types, but can be compared as if they're primatives.
 For example, this statement is valid inside a cell: `=DATE(1992, 6, 6) > =DATE(1992, 6, 10)`.
 We should check types and and have Date-to-number conversion inside parser.js.

-* Organize tests in a way that makes sense.
-Annotate them, and standardize the error checking for errors like REF, NA, NUM, VALUE, etc.

 * Test all ExcelDate functions
 Right now we're just using the number of days since 1900, but we should check the other functions.